 The stages of intoxication are essential for a parent of a teenager to understand.
-Often, the teenage years are when young people begin experimenting with drinking alcohol and they do not know their limitations.
-It therefore can lead to a rise in binge drinking in teenagers.
-Since teenagers tend to abuse alcohol as a first substance of choice, giving your teen a better understanding of what blood alcohol concentration (BAC) is can be beneficial to avoiding dangerous levels of excessive alcohol consumption.
+Often, young people begin experimenting with drinking alcohol in their teenage years and they do not know their limitations.
+This inexperience can lead teens to overconsume alcohol.
+Teens tend to abuse alcohol as a first substance of choice, so providing your teen with a better understanding of what blood alcohol concentration (BAC) is can be beneficial to avoiding dangerous levels of excessive alcohol consumption.

-Such an understanding also provides an awareness of the physical signs of a high blood alcohol level.
+In teaching a teen about BAC levels, parent’s can also make their teens aware of the physical signs an individual with a high blood alcohol level might exhibit, and when to know when someone is in need of medical attention.
 After all, the stages of intoxication are progressive, leading to more significant risks and showing more significant symptoms over time.
-Since teenagers can be careless when they experiment with alcohol, they tend to over-consume alcohol.
-Such binge drinking leads to extremely high blood alcohol levels and the threat of alcohol poisoning.
-Teaching your teen the warning signs of extreme intoxication can help prevent dangerous situations.
+Binge drinking in teenagers can arise since teens can be careless as they experiment with alcohol.
+Such binge drinking can lead to extremely high blood alcohol levels and the threat of alcohol poisoning.
+Teaching your teen the warning signs of extreme intoxication can help prevent the dangerous consequences of underage drinking.

 Blood Alcohol Concentration (BAC) and the Stages of Intoxication

 The stages of intoxication are reflective of a teen’s blood alcohol concentration.
 Blood alcohol concentration, or BAC, refers to the percentage of alcohol (ethyl alcohol or ethanol) in an individual’s bloodstream.
 For example, a BAC of .10% means that an individual’s blood supply contains one part of alcohol for every 1000 parts of blood.
 Nationwide, a person is considered legally intoxicated if they have a BAC of .08% or higher and a blood alcohol test that comes up with a .08% BAC or higher can be used as legal evidence.